Guidance explaining the export of controlled goods.

 Exporting civil nuclear material

-If you export civil nuclear material you can find out what other conditions will apply besides export controls.
+If you export civil nuclear material, you can find out what other conditions apply besides export controls.
 They include:

 Exporting goods that could be used for torture or capital punishment

 Strict controls apply to the export of goods that could be used for torture or capital punishment.
-The overall framework of the strict controls on these goods will not change, except that exports to EU countries will be treated in the same way as exports to non-EU destinations are treated now.
+The overall framework of the strict controls on these goods has not changed.
+Exports to EU member states from Great Britain are treated in the same way as exports to non-EU destinations, that is, they will require a licence.

-- be prohibited from exporting items in Annex II of Council Regulation 2016/2134 to EU member states
+- prohibited from exporting items in Annex II of Council Regulation 2019/125 to any destination, including to EU member states

-- be prohibited from providing brokering, training or advertising services relating to items in Annex II of Regulation 2016/2134 to any person or entity in an EU member state
+- prohibited from providing brokering, training or advertising services relating to items in Annex II of Regulation 2019/125 to any person or entity in an EU member state

-- need a licence to export items in Annexes III and IIIA of Regulation 2016/2134 to EU member states
+- required to have a licence to export items in Annexes III and IV of Regulation 2019/125 to EU member states

 What you can do next